neelabhsinha/gatech-cs-7641-project-page/index.md

 As we realize that the number of data can also be a cause of concern since World Cups happen once every four years in a space of two months, we generate artificial permutation of matches of two teams.
 To do this, we take a date $D$ and team playing a match on that day $T_D$.
 Then, for each team $T_D^i$ in this set, if the team has played against a set $T_R$ teams in the past, we generate a match between $T_D^i$ and each member of set $T_R - T_D$.
 After this, we select a random $N_A$ set of matches from this and follow a semi-supervised learning [X] approach to train the classifier using labeled real matches and this unlabeled artificial matches to predict the results.

-### 4.2.1 Hyperparameters
+### 4.2.1 Model Training

+We started with splitting our dataset into 80% Training Data and 20% Test Data.

 In all the learning algorithms employed we have a fixed set of hyperparameters (example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc).
-In order to find these we use **RandomizedSearchCV** followed by **GridSearchCV**.
+To tune these parameters we employed 2 types of searches, RandomizedSearch and GridSearch.
 Since this is a multivariate optimization problem, randomly sampling the parameters helps us narrow down the search space.
-We begin with a RandomizedSearchCV in order to get to the vicinity of hyperparameters.
-Then, we conduct **GridSearch** in the proximity of the best performing solution of **RandomizedSearchCV** to fine tune a better performing set of hyperparameters.
-This helps to reduce the computational cost and complexity of a full grid search, while increasing the accuracy around a **RandomizedSearchCV**.
+We began with a RandomizedSearchCV in order to get to the vicinity of hyperparameters.
+Then, we conducted GridSearch in the proximity of the best performing solution of RandomizedSearch to fine tune a better performing set of hyperparameters.
+However, this did not yield significantly different results from the RandomizedSearch.
+Owing to the computational cost of GridSearch, we chose to run only RandomizedSearch.

-### 4.2.2 Model Training

-TODO: TBA
+In RandomizedSearch, we first defined the search space, and then used K-Fold Cross Validation with K = 5.

 # 5 Experiments

 ## 5.1 Supervised Model Performance